JamesLyddon/golden-square-in-python/challenges/01_create_your_project.md

   of software someone else has written to help others build programs.
 In Python these dependencies are known as packages.

-* **Pipenv**
+* **Venv**
-  A tool for managing the environments in which Python programs run.
-An environment includes the version of Python, the packages installed, and the versions of those packages.
+  A tool for managing the environments in which Python stores its libraries.
+A virtual environment (venv) includes the version of Python, the packages installed, and the versions of those packages.

 * **Pytest**
   A test framework for use with Python.
 A test framework is a tool for writing